 Condensed Matter Physics Research in condensed matter at Linnaeus University is done in the Condensed Matter Physics (CMP) research group.
 We deal primarily with theoretical studies of nanomagnetism,…

 Forest Products The Forest Products research group conducts cutting-edge research in forest-derived raw materials and side streams, to promote the utilization of renewable materials and contribute to…

 Forestry, Wood and Building Technologies Within the research area Forestry, Wood and Building Technologies, the objective of Linnaeus University Centre for Data Intensive Sciences and Applications…

 Host Response to Biomaterials Laboratory (HoRB) In the Host Response to Biomaterials Laboratory research group, we study the reactions that occur in contact between blood and biomaterials.
 The goal is…

 Linnaeus University Centre for Biomaterials Chemistry Linnaeus University Centre for Biomaterials Chemistry is a principal research environment at Linnaeus University that deals with the development…

 Mechanical Engineering The research in the field of mechanical engineering is broad and has its main focus in six areas: structural dynamics, material science, industrial economics, terotechnology,…

 The Molecular motor and bionano-group We employ mathematical modelling and experimental studies of isolated proteins from skeletal muscle and heart.

-Wood Building Technology The main direction of our research group is wood building technology and applied mechanics.
-The research is to a large extent applied and is practised in close collaboration…
+Wood Building Technology The main direction of our research environment is wood building technology and applied mechanics.
+The research is to a large extent applied and is practised in close…

 A list of all research projects carried out within the frame of the knowledge environment Advanced materials would be extensive.
 Listed below are a few examples of projects that highlight different perspectives of advanced materials.
 Other projects can be found by clicking on the desired research group in the list under the heading Research environments above.